drewkhoury/docker-datacenter/README.md

 vagrant up
 ```

-All Guest VMs obtain thier IPs dynamically, and have hostname entries in `/etc/hosts` files.
+All Guest VMs obtain their IPs dynamically, and have hostname entries in `/etc/hosts` files.
 Your Host Machine will also have it's host file set due to the Vagrantfile config `config.hostmanager.manage_host = true` and you may be prompted to allow access to your hosts file.

 **Example Output:**
 ```